umbraco/OurUmbraco/OurUmbraco.Site/scripts/amcharts/README.md

 If you have a commercial amCharts 4 license, this software is covered by your license, which supercedes any other license bundled with this package.

-If you don't hav a commercial license, the use of this software is covered by a freeware license.
+If you don't have a commercial license, the use of this software is covered by a freeware license.
 Refer to included LICENSE file.
 The license is also [available online](https://github.com/amcharts/amcharts4/blob/master/dist/script/LICENSE).